Four friends posted photos enjoying Idaho college life. Hours later they were killed

 No murder weapon was recovered from the scene.
 A local store has since claimed officers are looking for information about a Ka-Bar knife – a combat-style knife used by the military as well as outdoor enthusiasts.

-As of Thursday morning, officials are remaining tightlipped about who placed the 911 call and why they would have said it was an “unconscious individual” given the bloody nature of the crime scene.
+As of Friday, officials are remaining tightlipped about who placed the 911 call and why they would have said it was an “unconscious individual” given the bloody nature of the crime scene.

 Police have not confirmed whether that person was on the scene when they arrived, or whether they are a potential suspect.